 results from nearby and/or adjacent properties are not necessarily indicative or reflective of mineralization that may be hosted on the company's property.

 Surge Exploration Inc.

 The company is a Canadian-based mineral exploration company which has been active in the resource sector in British Columbia and elsewhere in Canada.
-The company has an exploration office in Santiago, Chile, to review mineral exploration opportunities in Chile and elsewhere in South America.

 We seek Safe Harbor.